 I prefer the pressure to be deeper or lighter than what the therapist is providing.
 What’s the right thing to say?

 At Toronto Bodyworks it is a requirement for the therapist to be comfortable with providing deep work.
 So if you need deeper work just ask “Can you go a little deeper?”.
 If the therapist is a bit too heavy handed or you don’t like a particular technique it’s important to speak up.
 Only you live in your body and while we can feel a lot of information from your body we can’t know everything.
 Too much is not always better.
 If you feel yourself tensing against the pressure it’s fine to ask your therapist if they can “back off a bit”.
 No pain no gain is not always the case with bodywork.
 Communication with your therapist is key.

 Tips are commonplace for massage, especially in spas.
 In Ontario we are regulated by the same Government Health Act as Doctors and Dentists whom we conventionally do not tip.
 It is not expected that you tip your massage therapist either.
-Some clients still like to show their appreciation through a gratuity which is always a kind gesture, just never expected.
+Some patients still like to show their appreciation through a gratuity which is always a kind gesture, just never expected.
 You will receive the same level of excellence in care whether you choose to tip your therapist or not.

 The best part of your experience with massage is coming out feeling better than when you went in.
 Find your comfort zone, communicate if need and allow the work to take place.
 I’m pretty sure you’ll be glad you did.